mkishi1221/create_names_v2/README.md

     a.
 Keyword scores may be revived later on with more research to generate "reccommended keywords"
 4. Keywords are now outputted as an excel file for user review.
 (Whitelist is generated here)

+5. Filtered keywords that don't make it to the keyword list is now saved as "discarded keywords".
+This is to make sure users can manually edit any keywords that couldn't be properly identified and added to the keyword list.

 ## name_generator.py

 ### discontinued modules